This is a named option within the Atmospheric and Oceanic Sciences MS.

 Prior Coursework

-With program approval, students are allowed to count no more than 14 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master's degree or earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 14 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits of graduate coursework taken as an undergraduate at UW-Madison, as long as those credits were not applied toward an undergraduate degree.
-Coursework earned five or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 7 credits of graduate coursework taken as an undergraduate at UW-Madison, as long as those credits were not applied toward an undergraduate degree.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master's is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's is not allowed to satisfy requirements.

 Probation